Cyber Investigation 100 - Identifying and Seizing Electronic Evidence - Web Based

 At the end of instruction students will be able to:

-If you do not have an account , your request for one will be submitted through the registration process.
+If you do not have an account, a request for one will be submitted during the registration process.

 To register for the class click the “Register” link below.